 Especially women who played the role of the breadwinner for their families after losing the head of the family, and the increasing number of widows in Syria, while in some areas controlled by radical extremist elements, they are forced to leave them and stick to their homes, as the unemployment rate for women in these areas reaches 95%.

 The increasing demand for Syrian women to work appears positive in terms of general appearance, but it hides behind the real suffering experienced by the majority of working women.
-The difficulties they suffer are summarized in the types of jobs and professions that;
+The difficulties they suffer are summarized in the types of jobs and professions;

 - Require great muscular and psychological effort.